the-trash/the_comments/README.md

 * Cookies support
 * JavaScript and Ajax support

-_Usually spambot not support Cookies and JavaScript_
+_Usually spambots not support Cookies and JavaScript_

-Comment form has:
+Comment form mast have:

-* fake (hidden) fields
+* fake (hidden via css) fields

-_Usually spam bot puts data in fake inputs_
+_Usually spambots puts data in fake inputs_

 Trap via time:

 * User should be few seconds on page, before comment sending (by default 5 sec)

-_Usually spam bots works faster, than human.
+_Usually spambots works faster, than human.
 We can try to use this feature of behavior_

 ## Installation